dyc3/senior-design/elicitation-validation.typ

-= Requirements Elicitation & Validation
+= Requirements Elicitation & Validation <Chapter::ElicitationValidation>
-<Chapter::ElicitationValidation}}

-\section{Elicitation}
+== Elicitation

 The problem domain is very will known, so not a ton of outside information was necessary.
 The following methods were used to elicit requirements.

-\begin{enumerate}
-  \item Brainstorming
+- Brainstorming
-  \item Research
+- Research
-  \item User interviews to verify requirements, and project motivation
+- User interviews to verify requirements, and project motivation
-\end{enumerate}

-\section{Validation Plan}
+== Validation Plan

 The success of this project can be measured by the following metrics.

-\subsection{Quality Validation}

-\begin{itemize}
+=== Quality Validation

-  \item The frontend must work identically when connecting to the balancer as it does when connecting to a monolith.
+- The frontend must work identically when connecting to the balancer as it does when connecting to a monolith.
-  \item All E2E integration tests must pass with and without the balancer.
+- All E2E integration tests must pass with and without the balancer.
-\end{itemize}

-\subsection{Performance Validation}

-\begin{itemize}
+=== Performance Validation

-  \item The Balancer must be able to handle thousands of clients sending/receiving about 2-6 messages/sec, with about 5 clients per room.
+- The Balancer must be able to handle thousands of clients sending/receiving about 2-6 messages/sec, with about 5 clients per room.
-  \item Requires a custom performance testing harness.
+- Requires a custom performance testing harness.
-\end{itemize}

-\subsection{Balancing Validation}

-\begin{itemize}
+=== Balancing Validation

-  \item The Balancer should generally evenly distribute load across all Monoliths.
+- The Balancer should generally evenly distribute load across all Monoliths.
-\end{itemize}